Polička: Etymology

 Polička was founded in the area of meadows and forests called Napolickach, which most likely meant "on the plains", and the town's name was derived from this local name.

 Geography

 Polička is located about 14 km west of Svitavy and 49 km southeast of Pardubice.
 It lies in the Svitavy Uplands.
 The highest point is at 650 m above sea level.
-It is situated on the borderline of historical lands of Bohemia and Moravia.
-The brook Bílý potok flows through the town and supplies Synský pond in the centre of the town.
+It is situated on the borderline of the historical lands of Bohemia and Moravia.
+The stream Bílý potok flows through the town and supplies the fishpond Synský rybník in the centre of the town.